Setting up file system storage on a separate storage device is an optional step for Blackboard Learn - Enterprise Edition clients.

 In a load-balanced configuration, this location must be accessible by all of the application servers.
 The location can be a share on one of the application servers or on the database server, or it can be a SAN (storage area network) or NAS (network-attached storage) on a separate file server.

-These instructions detail how to set up the blackboard/content directory on a separate file server.
+These instructions detail how to set up the blackboard\content directory on a separate file server.
 The same methods can be repeated to set up the content management directories on a separate file server.
+The use of a separate storage device requires additional configuration of the Blackboard services to allow them to run under the permission of a domain user.